Video: Vestibulocochlear nerve

 And in this image, you can see the auditory ossicles outlined in blue and these tiny bones are bones that transmit sound waves from an air medium in the external ear to a water medium in the inner ear.
 And although it may not be so obvious, you might be able to see that there are three bones – a malleus which is the largest and most lateral of the bones and this little bone transmits vibrations to the next little bone which is called the incus and as you can see, the incus which is the middle auditory ossicle, sometimes called the anvil because of its shape, and this bone itself connects to the stapes which is the most proximal as well as the smallest ossicle and you can see that the stapes fits into the oval window which we'll talk about next.

-So, the oval window is marked by this little blue line on the screen and the oval window is essentially a small hole in the petrous segment of the sphenoid bone and is covered by a thin lamina.
+So, the oval window is marked by this little blue line on the screen and the oval window is essentially a small hole in the petrous segment of the temporal bone and is covered by a thin lamina.
 And, of course, our stapes, which is here again in blue, attaches to this membrane and transmits pulsations of the three ossicles to provoke water oscillations within the inner ear.

 Moving downwards, we have the pharyngotympanic tube also known as the Eustachian tube and this tube which is down here serves as the communication between the middle ear and the nasopharynx especially when it's open, for example, when swallowing.